peytonychen7/STA-663-Final-Project/README.md

 Students: Raghav Agrawal, Peyton Chen

-In our term final project for STA 663 - Statistical Computation, we studied the paper titled "Stochastic Gradient Hamiltonian Monte Carlo" by Tianqi Chen, Emily B. Fox, and Carlos Guestrin from the University of Washington and implememnted the algorithms described in the paper.
+In our term final project for STA 663 - Statistical Computation, we studied the paper titled "Infinite Latent Feature Models and the Indian Buffet Process" by Thomas L. Griffiths and Zoubin Ghahramani and implememnted the algorithms described in the paper.